gmontamat/gentun/README.md

 ### On a single node

-The most basic way to run the algorithm is in a single machine, as shown in the following example where we use it to find the optimal hyperparameters of an `xgboost` model.
+The most basic way to run the algorithm is using a single machine, as shown in the following example where we use it to find the optimal hyperparameters of an [`xgboost`](https://xgboost.readthedocs.io/en/stable/) model.
 First, we download a sample dataset:

 ```python
 from sklearn.datasets import load_iris